ayan-joshi/To-do-List/README.md

 ## Screenshots
 This are some of the screenshots from the working of the web app.

+This explains that we can add mutiple to-do-list in the app.
 ![Screenshot 2023-05-23 002652](https://github.com/ayan-joshi/to-do-list/assets/96243602/b566bf51-cd86-4363-9d02-22b072dbb0f8)

+This explains once we completed one of our work then we can just click the tick button to mark it as completed.
 ![Screenshot 2023-05-23 002726](https://github.com/ayan-joshi/to-do-list/assets/96243602/1aa31a2c-7a1e-4175-a529-8419a7dc58d8)